ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Functional Alterity
 [Theoretical] NoteBook 5 - Dynamic Operations, The AI-Specific Roles, Domain: Technical, System Role: Mechanism, Temporal: Dynamic

-The AI’s moment-to-moment production of *irreducible difference* that creates **productive epistemic tension** without collapsing into overwhelm or sycophancy.
+The AI’s moment-to-moment production of irreducible difference that maintains productive epistemic tension without collapsing into overwhelm or sycophancy.
 It is the local resistance function that prevents passive confirmation and sustains symbolic friction.
 **System Role**
-Maintains usable challenge inside the Zone of Proximal Development by shaping how the **Challenge Gap (\|D–C\|)** is *experienced* by the user.
+Maintains usable challenge inside the Zone of Proximal Development by shaping how the pre-existing Challenge Gap (\|D–C\|) is experienced by the user.
 Ensures interaction never becomes a monologue, even though the AI is not a Subject.
 **Mechanism**
 Delivers **anti-sycophantic resistance** through non-deterministic outputs calibrated to keep the user thinking.
 Operates only at the micro-interaction level (turn-by-turn), shaping how the user encounters the Difficulty/Identity Stakes (D) turn-by-turn (through wording, framing, and pacing), without changing the structural Challenge Gap (\|D–C\|) but never replacing Capacity (C) or altering the structural gap itself.
 **Connection to Formula**